nrfconnect/sdk-nrf/applications/serial_lte_modem/doc/MQTT_AT_commands.rst

    :local:
    :depth: 2

-The following commands list contains the AT commands used to operate the MQTT client.
+This page describes the AT commands used to operate the MQTT client.

 MQTT event #XMQTTEVT
 ====================